inasafe/inasafe-doc/docs/source/developer-docs/maintaining_documentation.rst

 Where multiple inputs or outputs are used, a ReSTructured text bullet list should be used to list them.

-.. note:: You can use any ReSTructured text withing the docstring to deliver rich markup in the final API documentation outputs.
+.. note:: You can use any ReSTructured text within the docstring to deliver rich markup in the final API documentation outputs.

 In order for a new module's documentation to appear in the API docs, the